taskworld/create-state-machine/README.md

 ## Motivation and Example

 State pattern is very useful when your system has to exist in different states.
-Without the state pattern, your variables may be used by some states, but are irrelevant in other states.
+Without the state pattern, your variables may be used in some states, but may be irrelevant in other states.

 For example, consider a message buffer that queues up a messages.